Options For People Who Are Incapacitated In California

 A comprehensive estate plan designates who is to handle a person’s affairs and medical decisions if that person becomes incapacitated.
 A durable power of attorney and an advance health care directive can usually accomplish this.
-But if a person becomes incapacitated before executing such documents, it may be necessary for a court to appoint one or more conservators to act on the person’s behalf.
+But if a person becomes incapacitated before executing such documents, a court may need to appoint one or more conservators to act on the person’s behalf.

-The San Jose and Danville conservatorship attorneys of Temmerman, Cilley & Kohlmann, LLP have helped numerous families throughout northern California establish conservatorships for their elderly or otherwise disabled loved ones.
-Serving Fremont, Walnut Creek, Danville, Santa Clara, San Mateo, Alameda, Contra Costa, Santa Cruz, Monterey, San Francisco, and other counties, our conservatorship lawyers in San Jose help individuals file the required documents and provide the evidence necessary to have a conservator appointed by the court.
+The San Jose and Danville conservatorship attorneys of Temmerman, Cilley & Kohlmann, LLP, have helped numerous families throughout Northern California establish conservatorships for their elderly or otherwise disabled loved ones.
+Our conservatorship lawyers in San Jose help individuals file the required documents and provide the evidence necessary to have a conservator appointed by the court.
 A conservatorship attorney can also help appointed conservators file the necessary accountings with the court and cooperate with periodic court reviews and investigations.

 The Conservatorship Process

 The courts generally consider the creation of a conservatorship to be a last resort.
-Therefore, a person petitioning for the appointment of a conservator must provide clear and convincing evidence not only that the conservatee is unable to provide for their own physical needs or manage their financial resources, but also that no less restrictive alternative is available.
+Therefore, a person petitioning for the appointment of a conservator must provide clear and convincing evidence not only that the conservatee is unable to provide for his or her own physical needs or manage financial resources, but also that no less restrictive alternative is available.

 To begin the process, a San Jose conservatorship lawyer files a petition for the appointment of a conservator in a California Superior Court.
-That petition must contain information regarding the proposed conservator, a statement of why the conservatee is unable to handle their own affairs and care, and information regarding the spouse and relatives of the conservatee, as well as additional information depending on the circumstances.
+That petition must contain information regarding the proposed conservator, a statement of why the conservatee is unable to handle his or her own affairs and care and information regarding the spouse and relatives of the conservatee, as well as additional information, depending on the circumstances.

-The proposed conservatee’s spouse or domestic partner, relatives, friends, and other interested persons may support or oppose the conservatorship petition.
+The proposed conservatee’s spouse or domestic partner, relatives, friends and other interested people may support or oppose the conservatorship petition.
 The court also conducts an independent investigation, including interviews of the conservatee, petitioners, all proposed conservators, the spouse and relatives of the conservatee, and any other individuals the conservatee wants interviewed.

 If, after the hearing and investigation, the court is satisfied that the conditions for conservatorship exist, it appoints a suitable conservator and grants that individual authority to manage the property and affairs of the conservatee.
 Conservatorships, except temporary conservatorships, continue until the death of the conservatee or until the court orders otherwise.